 Designed explicitly around customer needs, based on personal data collected through feedback channels both online and offline.

-Artificial Intelligence not only mimics human behaviour (which means it can take on our tasks) but it also learns from experience.
-It's easily capable to carry out simple administrative jobs like scheduling meetings, or organising content for social media channels.
-Ideally, such simple tasks do not need any input from humans...meaning saved time as well as saved money from hiring additional team members for such time-consuming tasks.
+Artificial Intelligence not only mimics human behavior (which means it can take on our tasks) but it also learns from experience.
+It's easily capable to carry out simple administrative jobs like scheduling meetings, or organizing content for social media channels.
+Ideally, such simple tasks do not need any input from humans... meaning saved time as well as saved money from hiring additional team members for such time-consuming tasks.

-AI also boasts two other notable advantages: Firstly, the ability to rapidly analyse huge amounts of data by using algorithms rather than intuition.
-Secondly while imitating some useful human attributes, AI can remove the less desirable human attributes such as internal biases (Racism, Xenophobia, Sexism, etc).
+AI also boasts two other notable advantages: Firstly, the ability to rapidly analyze huge amounts of data by using algorithms rather than intuition.
+Secondly, while imitating some useful human attributes, AI can remove the less desirable human attributes such as internal biases (Racism, Xenophobia, Sexism, etc).

 However, not all experts agree that AI can truly replace skilled team members because of some distinct disadvantages.
 For one, creativity still requires human input.
 We could guide a bot to write about a certain topic, or program it to create random styles of patterns that suit a programmable brief... yet there are limitations behind creating something truly original.
 All problems need a logical process to define solutions, and machine learning, therefore, becomes limited by a lack of imagination.

 There are also brand guidelines to consider.
-The best AI software will surely adapt to various programmable instructions, but the liklihood is that brands may need to rethink or restructure their content strategies altogether if they want to lean on AI solutions.
-Will content written by a bot truly reflect the brand values, or will it awkwardly punctuate other outputs and feel disingenuous...
-Transparency is increasingly important in a business environment now dominated by social media communications—so how would your customers feel if they knew a robot was your mouthpiece?
+The best AI software will surely adapt to various programmable instructions, but the likelihood is that brands may need to rethink or restructure their content strategies altogether if they want to lean on AI solutions.
+Will content written by a bot truly reflect the brand values, or will it awkwardly punctuate other outputs and feel disingenuous?
+Transparency is increasingly important in a business environment now dominated by social media communications — so how would your customers feel if they knew a robot was your mouthpiece?